adamblvck/open_777/README.md

 ![](./docs/screenshot_2025.png)

-## Changelog 2025 march 9
+## Changelog 2025 March 9th

-- Added Card Wiew
+- Added Card View
   - Tree of Life visualization of each pathway
   - Perfect for mobile and desktop usage
   - Added ability to quickly copy all correspondences of a certain pathway.
-This is perfect for AI usage.
+This is perfect for Generative AI usage.
 - Vastly improved search throughout the library
 - 98% completion of Liber 777 correspondences, thanks to an anonymous contributer from [Liber Oz](https://liberoz.org/)